anoma/nspec/docs/arch/node/engines/mempool_worker_messages.juvix.md

 ???+ quote "Arguments"

     `tx_hash`
-    : The hash of the acknowledged transaction candidate.
+    : The hash of the acknowledged transaction candidate (Currently unused).

     `batch_number`
-    : The batch number assigned to the transaction.
+    : The batch number assigned to the transaction (Currently unused).

     `batch_start`
-    : The wall clock time when the batch was opened.
+    : The wall clock time when the batch was opened (Currently unused).

     `worker_id`
     : The external identity of the worker engine that processed the transaction.

     `signature`
-    : The signature of the worker engine over the above fields.
+    : The signature of the worker engine over the above fields (Currently unused).

 ### `MempoolWorkerMsg`